 |B||Drifblim, Electivire, Machamp (Shadow), Pidgeot, Seaking, Snorlax, Suicune, and Umbreon|

 |C||Gallade (Shadow), Gliscor, Goodra, Lucario, Mandibuzz, Regirock, Sealeo (Shadow), and Sirfetch’d|

 |D||Dragonair, Golbat (Shadow), Gyarados (Shadow), Hitmonchan (Shadow), Muk (Shadow), Primeape, Registeel, and Skuntank (Shadow)|

 The Switch Pokémon will be the one causing quite a bit of damage that you can swap to prevent your Lead or Closer Pokémon from taking an attack.
 If you’re trying to save your Lead Pokémon from fainting from a straight battle, you can move your Switch Pokémon on, and they can do some serious damage.
 You want to reserve at least one shield for this choice or two if you’re more comfortable with your bulky Lead Pokémon.

 Closer tier list

-The Pokémon in the closer position in your Battle League team will be the final Pokémon you use against your opponent.
-It needs to be a hybrid of being a bulky Pokémon, but also have enough power to defeat the final choice of your opponent.
+The Pokémon in the Closer position in your Battle League team will be the final Pokémon you use against your opponent.
+It needs to be a hybrid of being a bulky Pokémon and has enough power to defeat the final choice of your opponent.